 PR: PSYC 241 and junior or senior standing.
 Exceptional mental retardation or advancement; organic disabilities having behavioral consequences, such as cerebral palsy or deafness; and behavior disorders.

 PSYC 393A.
 Special Topics.
 1-6 Hours.

 PR: Consent.
 Investigation of topics not covered in regularly scheduled courses.

 PSYC 401.
 Psychology Capstone Experience.
 1 Hour.

 PR: PSYC 101 and PSYC 201 and STAT 211 and senior standing.
 Experience in coursework, research, or service that integrates knowledge gained as a major in psychology.
 To be taken concurrently with capstone experience, details of which are to be determined in consultation with advisor.

 PSYC 411.
 Applying to Graduate School.
 1 Hour.

 PR: Senior psychology major.
 Designed to guide students through the process of applying to graduate school in psychology.
 Students will investigate graduate training alternatives, select potential graduate programs, complete application packages, and prepare for interviews.
 (Course will be graded on a pass/fail basis.).

 PSYC 423.
 Cognition and Memory.
 3 Hours.

-PR: PSYC 202 and junior or senior standing.
+PR: PSYC 202 or PSYC 204 and junior or senior standing.
 Theoretical and empirical issues in cognitive psychology.
 Topics include mechanisms and theories of attention, memory, language, and conceptual processes.